KTRosenberg/Text-Analyzer-and-Step-through-Viewer/README.md

 It is possible to display a chosen number of lines in the text at a time.
 The project is a work-in-progress, and I intend to experiment with other ways to organize the necessary line/word information and see whether there is any improvements or advantages.
 I have included various sample files (some large and others smaller).
 The best option is to set all defaults and to select one of the files (or place your own in the directory.)
+It is also ideal for processing to terminate input text files with a new-line character.
 Please enjoy.

 Karl Toby Rosenberg